Last updated on March 24th, 2026

 Private rentals

 Airbnb and VRBO also offer a variety of options in the Grand Rapids area, some of which are quite far from the city.
-I’ve stayed at a few places along different lakes, including a lake home with an amazing site on Wabana.
+I’ve stayed at a few places along different lakes, including a lake home with an gorgeous location on Wabana.
 However, it’s really a mix.
 And keep in mind that multi-night stays are often a requirement during summer and fall leaf season.

 Cindy,